 Clove oil is an analgesic, disinfectant, antiviral, and fungicidal herbal remedy.
 It also has an appetizing effect; you can use it as a remedy for flatulence and bloating.

 For coughs and colds, inhaling helps with hot water and a few drops of clove oil.
 It also has a relaxing effect on muscle groups of the intestine and the respiratory tract.
 The clove can be beneficial for cough, asthma, and indigestion.

-The addition of cloves in food prevents the oxidation of the fat.
+The addition of cloves in food prevents the oxidation of fat.
 Clove oil has the best quality if it comes from the flowers of the clove spice tree.
 Oils obtained from stalks or leaves are by far not that good quality.

 Use clove oil should only very carefully and sparingly.
-Too much clove oil can damage tissues and the mucous membranes and lead to allergic reactions.
+Too much clove oil can damage tissues and mucous membranes and lead to allergic reactions.